abhijeet-qsofte/qsofte/README.md

 ## Setup Local Dev Environment

+    * Before moving forward ensure that you hava to download these software on your system --> (i) Install an IDE - 'we use vs code'
+        (ii) Install NodeJs
+        (iii) Install git bash

+    Now You can go for the steaps -->

 1. clone the repository remote to local using command 'git clone link of repository'

 2. switch into the repository file using command 'cd fileName'